altbdoor/d2-isup/README.md

 ## What does it do?

-1. Get the HTML for [Bungie server and updates status webpage](https://help.bungie.net/hc/en-us/articles/360049199271-Destiny-Server-and-Update-Status)
+1. ~~Get the HTML for [Bungie server and updates status webpage](https://help.bungie.net/hc/en-us/articles/360049199271-Destiny-Server-and-Update-Status)~~
+   1. This page has become too unreliable to web scrape with all the protection it has
+1. Get the XML RSS feed from [Unofficial BungieHelp](https://mastodon.social/@bungiehelp)
-1. Pass the HTML to Google Gemini, and ask Google Gemini to return a JSON data on maintenance and down time
+1. Pass the content to Google Gemini, and ask Google Gemini to return a JSON data on maintenance and down time
    1. See the prompt in `scripts/main.go`!
 1. Serve the website on GitHub Pages with:
    1. <https://github.com/andybrewer/mvp>